On this page you will find the annual community events on the Outer Banks.

 Outer Banks Community

-If you’re on Ocracoke Island in December, you won’t want to miss the Ocracoke Working Watermen’s Association Oyster Roast and Shrimp Boil.
-One of the most popular winter events, this community meal celebrates seafood and the people who make enjoying it possible.
-For the afternoon, the Community Square turns into a fish-fest where makeshift tables offer gathering grounds for shucking oysters, peeling and eating shrimp and rubbing elbows with your neighbors.
+If you’re on Ocracoke Island in late November or December, you won’t want to miss the Ocracoke Working Watermen’s Association Oyster Roasts at The Fishhouse.
+These community meals celebrate seafood and the people who make enjoying it possible.
+For the afternoon, the Community Square turns into a fish-fest where makeshift tables offer gathering grounds for shucking oysters and rubbing elbows with your neighbors.
 There is also fish stew to slurp and cold beverages to sip.
-Come enjoy the taste of Ocracoke’s heritage, community and fresh-catch seafood at this Outer Banks annual event, which occurs during the last weekend in December.
+Come enjoy the taste of Ocracoke’s heritage, community and fresh-catch seafood at these Outer Banks annual events, which occur the weekends after Thanksgiving and Christmas.

-If you’re on Ocracoke Island in December, you won’t want to miss the Ocracoke Working...read more
+If you’re on Ocracoke Island in late November or December, you won’t want to miss...read more

 Outer Banks Community